 The 10% bracket is really small and you can’t really see it well.
 Above that, the 12% tax bracket becomes the 15% tax bracket in 2026 when the Tax Cut and Jobs Act Expires.
 This happens at age 71 above.

 Next, the 22% tax bracket becomes the 25% tax bracket, and the size of that bracket increases in 2026.
 This is much better seen in the 24% tax bracket, which becomes the 28% tax bracket.
 Note how much larger this bracket is at age 71!

 On the top, you can partial Roth Conversion planning for an Heir in the 0% tax bracket.
 In green, you can see the baseline with no Roth Conversions.
 Note that taxes increase at 70 when you are forced to take social security, and at 72, Required Minimum Distributions kick in.
 These RMDs increase over time and eventually force you above the 28% tax bracket.
 In blue, you do Roth conversions yearly to fill the 22% tax bracket.
 This keeps you out of higher tax brackets in the future.
 When all is said and done, your 0% tax bracket heir has $165k more in after-tax money by pursuing this strategy.

 Next, look at the lower example.
 Here, green is still baseline.
 Now, however, your 50% tax bracket heir requires you to fill the 24% tax bracket yearly with Roth conversions.
 And, in 2026, you start to fill the 28% tax bracket.
 You can see that by doing this, you eventually run your pre-tax account out of money by the time you are 85.
-Doing this means you will have $1.5M more in after-tax money for your heir.
+Here, we have “overconverted” to our detriment.
+Doing this, however, still means you will have $1.5M more in after-tax money for your heir.

-If your heirs are likely be in a low tax bracket, or if you want to leave it all to charity, Debulk less.
+If your heirs are likely be in a low tax bracket, or if you want to leave it all to charity, there is less urgency.